bandgarmamta/JavaScript-ES6-ES7-ES8-Notes/Notes/README.md

 ## Fetch
--The Fetch API provides a JavaScript interface for accessing and manipulating parts of the HTTP pipeline, such as requests and responses.
+- The Fetch API provides a JavaScript interface for accessing and manipulating parts of the HTTP pipeline, such as requests and responses.
 It also provides a global fetch() method that provides an easy, logical way to fetch resources asynchronously across the network.
 - Example:
      ```